carlos-lopez-garces/cpbrt/README.md

 This repository is the result of studying Physically Based Rendering: From Theory to Implementation, by Pharr, Jakob, and Humphreys ([online edition](https://pbrt.org/)).

+A more detailed description is found in [my blog](https://carlos-lopez-garces.github.io/projects/cpbrt/).

 The 1st objective was to study the sections that led to a minimal path tracer and write the corresponding code.
 That objective was reached on July 5th, 2021.
 Some of the earliest renders include these of the dragon triangle mesh by Christian Schüller:

 <p align="center">